-The Airframe & Powerplant and Aviation Maintenance Technology programs are approved by the Federal Aviation Administration (FAA) and meet the requirements established in the Code of Federal Regulations, Title 14, Chapter 1, Subchapter H, Part 147.
-The skills learned in this program are applicable inside and outside of the aviation industry.
+The Airframe & Powerplant and Aviation Maintenance Technology programs are approved by the Federal Aviation Administration (FAA) and meet the requirements established in the Code of Federal Regulations, Title 14, Chapter 1, Subchapter H, Part

+147. The skills learned in this program are applicable inside and outside of the aviation industry.
 Certification is required for aviation industry positions.

 Upon successful completion of the appropriate airframe or powerplant components, students will be eligible to take the Federal Aviation Administration (FAA) knowledge tests for the Airframe and/or Powerplant Mechanics Certificate.
 FAA testing consists of three (3) written tests and three (3) parts to an oral and practical (O&P) exam.
-Spartan College is a Designated FAA Test Center for the written tests.
+Spartan College (Inglewood, CA) is a Designated FAA Test Center for the written tests.
 Spartan will provide, one-time, all the required written tests at no additional cost to the student provided that:

-- 1. The student is a Spartan College FAA Part 147 program graduate\. - 2.
+- 1. The student is a Spartan College FAA Part 147 program graduate. - 2.
 He/she has fulfilled all financial obligations to Spartan College. - 3.
-Written tests are taken at Spartan College within forty-five (45) days of graduation. - 4.
+Written tests are taken at Spartan College within forty-five (45) days of graduation or at the designated off-site testing location for Riverside, CA campus students. - 4.
 Successful completion and passing of practice exams with a score of at least 85% in each of the three (3) subject areas (General, Airframe, and Powerplant).

-\Note: Early FAA examination for airframe or powerplant (before graduation) is an option for students attending the Riverside, CA campus only.
+Note: Early FAA examination for the general written exam (before graduation) is an option for students attending the Riverside, CA campus only.